nautobot/nautobot-ansible/docs/plugins/role_module.rst

         <div class="ansible-option-cell">

-      Name of the ipam role to be created
+      The name of the device role

       .. raw:: html